 Towards this end the Commission develops programs and initiatives for lawyers, judges, and law students.
 We sponsor and participate in educational seminars, take positions on professional responsibility issues, and serve as an information resource for bar associations.
 The Commission operates from the New Jersey Law Center in New Brunswick.

-The Commission's Chair is Karol Corbin Walker, Esq.
+The Commission's Chair is Justice Barry T. Albin [ret.].
 Members include a member of the New Jersey Supreme Court, a federal district court judge, representatives of the state trial and appellate courts, the Deans of New Jersey's law schools, distinguished members of the bar, an academic from Rutgers College, and a public representative.